wingcrypto/dashlite/doc/init.md

 4d) CentOS

-Copy safeinsured.init to /etc/init.d/safeinsured.
-Test by running "service safeinsured start".
+Copy Dashlited.init to /etc/init.d/Dashlited.
+Test by running "service Dashlited start".

-Using this script, you can adjust the path and flags to the safeinsured program by setting the SafeInsureD and FLAGS environment variables in the file /etc/sysconfig/safeinsured.
+Using this script, you can adjust the path and flags to the Dashlited program by setting the DashliteD and FLAGS environment variables in the file /etc/sysconfig/Dashlited.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------